 An animated ad for British Airways in which a child seems to point at a flight as it takes off

-Outdoor advertising is a form of advertising strategy that targets consumers out and about in the world.
+Outdoor advertising (OOH) is a form of advertising strategy that targets consumers who are out and about in the world.
 But it doesn’t just refer to ads that are literally “outdoors.”
-Ads in malls, subway stations, and any other public space can be considered a kind of outdoor ad.
-This is why many people call the strategy “out-of-home advertising” or OOH.
+OOH includes ads in malls, subway stations, and any other public space.

 What Are the Types of Outdoor Advertising?